 On top of that, he uses a life philosophy he strongly resonates with.
 Walt Disney is an inspiration to many.
 With this quote alongside his passions listed, we can conclude that he’s a hard worker who’s determined to make the world a happier place.

-Social Media Manager Resume
+Hobbies and interests for a Social Media Manager Resume

 In our last example, I chose something very simple.
 If your resume already has lots of specific information that has pretty much covered everything it needs to, then that’s all that matters.